Augustine Herman: Death

 During his last years Herman was disabled by paralysis, and according to one source, by an "inattentive wife."
 He was 65 years old when he died in September 1686 at Bohemia Manor in Cecil County, Maryland and he is buried there.

 Legacy

 A plaque is displayed in the town of Mšeno, Czech Republic on Cinibulkova street.
 On the plaque Herman is referenced using the Czech spelling of this name, Augustin Heřman.

+During the later 1800s and early 1900s, the Czech community of Baltimore made an annual pilgrimage to Cecil County to visit Herman's grave.
+In 1907, 400 Czechs from Baltimore boarded the steamship Annapolis to attend the pilgrimage at Bohemia Manor, where they were joined by 700 locals, many of whom were descended from Herman.